-Finally, prohibited weapons require special authorisation.
+Finally, prohibited weapons require special authorization.
 A written request must be sent to the cantonal firearms office, stating why you wish to acquire a prohibited weapon.
-These special authorisations are issued to sports marksmen, collectors and museums.
+These special authorizations are issued to sports marksmen, collectors and museums.

-As with weapons subject to authorisation, prohibited weapons require the paperwork to be completed beforehand.
+As with weapons subject to authorization, prohibited weapons require the paperwork to be completed beforehand.

 The various cantonal firearms offices are listed on the Fedpol website.